EemeliSurakkaBrink/sick-beasts-frontend/documentation/backend_structure_document.md

 Our backend structure is carefully designed to meet the needs of a modern, scalable e-commerce store.
 Key takeaways include:

-*   **Scalable & Secure Architecture:** Using Laravel and filament.php to ensure efficient management and ease of scaling.
+*   **Scalable & Secure Architecture:** Using Sanity CMS to ensure efficient content management and ease of scaling.
-*   **Well-Defined Database System:** Structured using a SQL database that supports robust data handling and future expansion.
+*   **Well-Defined Content Schema:** Structured using Sanity's schema to support robust data handling and future expansion.
-*   **RESTful APIs for Communication:** Clear endpoints that allow the frontend to interact seamlessly with the backend services.
+*   **RESTful APIs for Communication:** Clear endpoints that allow the frontend to interact seamlessly with backend services.
 *   **Cloud-Based, High-Performance Hosting:** Proven solutions such as load balancers, CDNs, and auto-scaling ensure reliability and speed.
 *   **Strong Security & Ongoing Monitoring:** Comprehensive security measures and vigilant monitoring protect user data and maintain high performance.